Overview

 Usage

-Scheduled tasks are quite straightforward to create.
-The only requirement is that the interface org.quartz.Job be implemented.
-This requires just that one method be defined, execute(), whose org.quartz.JobExecutionContext argument provides you with details of the execution context when the task is triggered.
+Scheduled jobs can be either created programmatically (using the Quartz API) or by using an XML configuration based on the 'XMLSchedulingDataProcessorPlugin'.
+A scheduled job consists of a class implementing the interface org.quartz.Job This requires just that one method be defined, execute(), whose org.quartz.JobExecutionContext argument provides you with details of the execution context when the task is triggered.

 import org.quartz.Job;